Siege of Anapa (1791): Gudovich's campaign

 On January 23 (O.S.), 1791, General-in-Chief Ivan Gudovich, who had just been appointed commander-in-chief of the Kuban and Caucasian corps, received an order from Prince G. A. Potemkin-Tavrichesky to capture Anapa.
-For the new campaign, Gudovich formed a detachment of 15 battalions, 3000 riflemen, 54 cavalry squadrons and 2 Cossack regiments with 36 field guns.
+For the new campaign, Gudovich formed a detachment of 15 battalions, 3,000 snipers, 54 cavalry squadrons and 2 Cossack regiments with 36 field guns.
 Preparations for the campaign were very serious, taking into account previous failures: the troops were supplied with everything necessary, rear communications were arranged in the form of a chain of small fortifications (the total number of their garrisons was up to 2,500 people), and food transports were prepared.

 The total number of the detachment was more than 15 thousand people.
 The Anapa garrison consisted of 15,000 Turks and Circassians, had 95 guns, and there were several ships armed with guns in the harbor.

 On May 29 (O.S.), 1791, Gudovich's detachment crossed the Kuban.
-The Russian camp was established and in June, the first siege battery for 10 guns was laid.
+The Russian camp was established and in June the first siege battery for 10 guns was laid.
 Circassian tribes near the region raided Gudovich's camp in an attempt to assist the Turkish castle.
 Gudovich conducted several strategies to cut off Anapa from the assistance of Circassians.
 On June, 4 more siege batteries for 32 guns were erected, during continuous bombardment great destruction was made in the fortress, part of the fortress artillery was destroyed.